 - Continue to find out more about the legal profession by attending career programs on practice areas and listening to the “Practice Area Podcast Series” from OCS, meeting with attorneys, and researching legal employers.

-- Towards the end of March, we will be introducing you to our on-campus law firm recruiting program for 2Ls, the Early Interview Program (EIP).
+- In March, we will be introducing you to our on-campus law firm recruiting program for 2Ls, the Early Interview Program (EIP).
 Attend the EIP Orientation and associated events.